UlrikeScherer/Fish-Tracking-Visualization/README.md

 Project: Developing Exploration Behavior

 Holds the scripts to visualize the molly's trajectory.
-The resulting pdfs are contained in the folder [trajectory](trajectory).
+The resulting pdfs are contained in the folder [tex/trajectory](tex/trajectory).

 Documentation will follow here...